Respawnsive/Prism.Forms.LazyView/README.md

 # Prism.Forms.LazyView
-Lazy load Xamarin Forms views
+Lazy load Xamarin Forms views with Prism

 Directly inspired by @andreinitescu work discribed here https://enginecore.blogspot.com/2019/01/xamarin-forms-lazy-load-tabs-in_10.html.
 The original code has been adapted to Prism and published on Nuget.